Learn PHP: a PHP tutorial

 ?>

-The above example is of single-line comments, but you also have the option of adding comments that stretch across multiple lines.
-To do this, simply mark the start of the comment section with a forward slash, followed by an asterisk (/*), and the end with the reversed order of an asterisk followed by a forward slash (*/).
+In addition, you can insert comments that extend over several lines.
+To do this, mark the beginning of a comment section with a slash followed by an asterisk (/*) and the end with an asterisk followed by a slash (*/).

 <?php